konsumer/tvparty/README.md

 Set your username, password, etc. `updateTime` is how often, in minutes, to check the RSS feed.
 Anything lower than 15 is just excessive. `serve_port` is the port to listen on for requests.

-`add_dir` is teh directory where stuff will be resolved.
+`add_dir` is the directory where series will be put.
+It tries to guess name & season from name.

 In the directory where these files are, run `npm install`, then `node app.js`